WebClub-NITK/Hacktoberfest-2k18/.github/ISSUE_TEMPLATE.md

 ### Directory Structure
 Make sure a directory is created under the corresponding domain folder properly following the collaborator guidelines and mention it here.

+#### Note
+Please claim the issue first by commenting here before starting to work on it.

 <!-- Delete all the unnecessary / inapplicable text from the template -->